 The U.S. Department of Energy (DOE) aggressively promotes renewable energy.
-Its SunShot Initiative seeks to make solar energy cost-competitive with other forms of electricity by the end of the decade.
 The Office of Energy Efficiency and Renewable Energy of the DOE has excellent information and programs related to solar photovoltaics (PV), solar thermal, and concentrated solar power (CSP).
-The agency’s website includes a glossary of terms related to solar technology, and the EERE Newsletter is worth checking out, as is Energy Savers for homeowners.

 The National Renewable Energy Laboratory (NREL), one of several national laboratories supported by the U.S. DOE, is located in Boulder, CO and is the nation’s primary research and development lab for renewable energy and energy efficiency.